top of page

 Our Principles

-Welcome to Unitarian Universalism.
-We are brave, curious, and compassionate thinkers and doers.
+Unitarian Universalists are brave, curious, and compassionate thinkers and doers.
 We are diverse in faith, ethnicity, history, and spirituality, but aligned in our desire to practice our faith in tangible ways.
 We are believers in what is good, what is right, and what is just.

 We affirm eight Principles: